espanso/website/docs/get-started.md

 sidebar_position: 2
 title: Getting Started
 ---
-In this section, we will cover the basics of espanso to quickly get you started.
+In this section, we will cover the basics of Espanso to quickly get you started.
 Make sure to [install Espanso](/install) before diving into the next sections.

 :::info For legacy users